gitpod-io/workspace-images/CONTRIBUTING.md

 ## Tools

-This repo is already configured with a [.gitpod.yml](.gitpod.yml) which installs and sets up all the required dependency.
+This repo is already configured with a [.gitpod.yml](.gitpod.yml) which installs and sets up all the required dependencies.
 It also starts the services that are required to build this repo in dedicated bash shells.

 Here is a list of dependencies and tools: